 The War Against Consistency

-Consistency is often framed as discipline, and in many contexts, that is accurate.
+Consistency is often framed as discipline, and in many contexts that is accurate.
 But when it comes to alignment, it functions differently.

 In a conversation about creative process, Tyler, the Creator has spoken about working in intense, focused periods rather than maintaining constant output.
 The work is not absent.
 It is concentrated.
 It happens in cycles, not in continuous public display.
+That approach challenges a deeply embedded expectation that consistency must always be visible to be real.

-It creates space to reassess what you are building, how you are building it, and whether your current rhythm is aligned with your direction.
-It allows you to correct before forcing consistency that cannot be sustained because the goal is not to be constantly active.
+The altar interrupts this pattern.
+It creates space to reassess what you are building, how you are building it, and whether your current rhythm is aligned with your actual direction.
+It allows you to correct before forcing a consistency that cannot be sustained, because the goal is not to be constantly active.
+It is to be consistently aligned.
+Those are not the same thing, and confusing them is one of the quietest sources of creative exhaustion there is.

 Realignment